 Dilation and evacuation is a procedure done after fourteen weeks of pregnancy (dilating the cervix, sometimes with seaweed strips, and surgically removing the fetus).
 This type of abortion has similar risk factors for surgical abortions done earlier.
 Obviously, the farther along a woman is in her pregnancy, the more risk factors she may be facing.

-For more information on surgical abortion, the possible risk factors and whether this procedure would be an option for you, please call us at 888-98-WE-HELP
+For more information on surgical abortion, the possible risk factors and whether this procedure would be an option for you, please call 888-98-WE-HELP

 EQUIP, ENCOURAGE & EMPOWER HER